qorix-group/baselibs/score/result/README.md

 To let users of this library interact with the `score::details::expected` without them using API of implementation details, we provide the type `Result<T>` which is a type alias of `score::details::expected<T, Error>`.
 In case `T == void`, use `ResultBlank` instead of `Result<void>`.

+## Rust integration

+There's an interface that allows one to exchange Result objects between C++ and Rust.
+Check the `rust` subfolder for details.